backstage/backstage/docs/getting-started/configuration.md

   <img src='../assets/getting-started/gh-pat.png' alt='Screenshot of the GitHub Personal Access Token creation page' />
 </p>

 Set the scope to your likings.
-For this tutorial, selecting "repo" should be enough.
+For this tutorial, selecting "repo" and "workflow" should be enough.

 In the `app-config.yaml`, search for `integrations:` and add your token, like we